FarizSidki/Proyek-Analisis-Data/README.md

 - [Data Sources](#data-sources)

 ## Overview
-This project is a data analysis and visualization project focused on e-commerce public data.
-It includes code for data wrangling, exploratory data analysis (EDA), and a Streamlit dashboard for interactive data exploration.
-This project aims to analyze data on the E-Commerce Public Dataset.
+This project focuses on data analysis and visualization of public e-commerce data.
+It includes code for data wrangling, exploratory data analysis (EDA), and an interactive dashboard built with Streamlit.
+The goal is to analyze the E-Commerce Public Dataset.

 ## Project Structure
 - `dashboard/`: This directory contains dashboard.py which is used to create dashboards of data analysis results.
 - `data/`: Directory containing the raw CSV data files.
 - `notebook.ipynb`: This file is used to perform data analysis.
 - `README.md`: This documentation file.
+- `requirement.txt`: This file containing various libraries used in the data analysis process.
+- `url.txt`: This file containing Uniform Resource Locators (URLs) for the streamlit app dashboard.

 ## Installation
 1. Clone this repository to your local machine: